There are an estimated 50,000 Americans living in Costa Rica.

 The Costa Rican tax year is different from the American, running from October 1st to September 30th.
 Tax return are due by February 15th.

-The Costa Rican taxes are collected by the Ministerio de Hacienda, and the income tax declaration form is form D103, although if your sole Costa Rican income is from employment in the country, your taxes are deducted at source and you don’t need to file a return.
+The Costa Rican taxes are collected by the Ministerio de Hacienda, and the income tax declaration form is form D103, although if your sole Costa Rican income is from employment in the country, income tax is deducted at source and you don’t need to file a return.

 We strongly recommend that if you have any doubts or questions about your tax situation as a US expat living in Costa Rica that you contact a US expat tax specialist.